-In August 2016, the FASB issued ASU No. 2016-14 ("ASU 2016-14") "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements for Not-for-Profit Entities," which revised the not-for-profit financial reporting model and enhanced the required disclosures.
+In August 2016, the FASB issued ASU 2016-14, "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements for Not-for-Profit Entities," which revised the not-for-profit financial reporting model and enhanced the required disclosures.
 The major changes included: (a) requiring the presentation of only two classes of net assets now titled "net assets without donor restrictions" and "net assets with donor restrictions", (b) modifying the presentation of underwater endowment funds and related disclosures, (c) requiring the use of the placed in service approach to recognize the expirations of restrictions on gifts used to acquire or construct long-lived assets absent explicit donor stipulations otherwise, (d) requiring an analysis of expenses by function and nature, in either the statement of activities, a separate statement, or in the notes, and disclose a summary of the allocation methods used to allocate costs, (e) requiring the disclosure of quantitative and qualitative information regarding liquidity and availability of resources, (f) presenting investment return net of external and direct investment expenses, and (g) modifying other financial statement reporting requirements and disclosures intended to increase the usefulness of not-for-profit financial statements.
-ASU 2016-14 became effective for fiscal years beginning after December 15, 2017.
 The Academy adopted this standard for the fiscal year ended June 30, 2019.